amazon-connect/amazon-connect-salesforce-scv/common/SalesforceAccessSecrets/readme.md

   * Access and manage your data (api)
   * Access your basic information (id, profile, email, address, phone)
 8. Select the checkbox for Require Secret for Web Server Flow
-9. The API (Enable OAuth Settings) section should now look like this
-10. Select Save at the bottom of the screen.
+9. Select Save at the bottom of the screen.
-11. Select Continue on the New Connected App page
+10. Select Continue on the New Connected App page
-12. You should now be at the new app’s page
+11. You should now be at the new app’s page
-13.	**Copy the value for Consumer Key to your notepad**
+12.	**Copy the value for Consumer Key to your notepad**
-14. Select Click to reveal next to Consumer Secret and **copy the value for Consumer Secret to your notepad**
+13. Select Click to reveal next to Consumer Secret and **copy the value for Consumer Secret to your notepad**
-15. At the top of the detail page, select Manage
+14. At the top of the detail page, select Manage
-16. On the Connected App Detail page, select the Edit Policies button
+15. On the Connected App Detail page, select the Edit Policies button
-17. Set Permitted Users to Admin approved users are pre-authorized and choose OK on the pop-up dialog
+16. Set Permitted Users to Admin approved users are pre-authorized and choose OK on the pop-up dialog
-18. Set IP Relaxation to Relax IP restrictions
+17. Set IP Relaxation to Relax IP restrictions
-19. The OAuth Policies section should now look like the following
-20. Select Save
+18. Select Save

-## Create a new API user
+## Create a new Profile and API user
 1. Log in into your Salesforce org and go to Setup
 2. In the Quick Find field, type `profiles`, then select Profiles from the results
 3. Select New Profile
 4. Enter `AWS_Utility` as the Profile Name
 5. From the Existing Profile dropdown, select System Administrator
-  * NOTE:  You're advised to use a full Salesforce License for the user to be able to set the below permissions and have full access to avoid any other errors.
 6. Select Save to create the new profile
-7. Once the new profile page opens, select the Edit button
+7. Once the new profile saves, select it from the Profiles list
-8. Scroll down to the Administrative Permissions section
+8. In the System section, select System Permissions
-9. If the Lightning Experience User checkbox is selected, clear it
+9. Select Edit
-10. Scroll down to the Password Policies section at the bottom of the page
+10. Scroll down to Lightning Experience User and clear the checkbox, if selected
-11. Set User password expire in to Never expires
+11. Scroll down and select Password Never Expires
   * NOTE: Failure to this may lead to production outages.
 12. Select Save
 13. In the Quick Find field, type connect, then select Manage Connected Apps from the results
-14. Select the app you have created earlier, Amazon Connect Integration
+14. Select the app you have created earlier, AWS_Utility
 15. In the profiles section, select Manage Profiles
-16. Select the new `AWS_Utility` profile that you just created
+16. Select the new AWS_Utility profile that you just created
 17. Select Save at the bottom of the page
 18. In the Quick Find field, type `users` then select Users from the results
 19. Select New User